Smells Like Delish

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make a Texas Tornado Cake
+How To Make a Texas Tornado Cake

 dry flour, sugar, salt, and baking soda in a bowl, with eggs and oil nearby.